DhruvaB01/railways_system/README.md

 # railways_system
-This is a DBMS project made by Rudraksh Naik and Dhruva Bhattacharya.
+This is a DBMS project made by Dhruva Bhattacharya and  Rudraksh Naik.